+Evaluation:

-Evaluation: Discuss how your design performed against your criteria.
+Discuss how your design performed against your criteria and justify how it is fit for purpose.

+Modification:

-Modification: Show what you changed and why.
+Show what you changed and why.
 You can "Design>Evaluate>Modify" several times as technology has a cyclic nature.
+Explain the role of stakeholder feedback in this process.

+Future recommendations:

-Future recommendations: Show what you would do next.
+Show what you would do next.
 Where do you see this going in the future?
 If you have done any marketing research included it here.